fabiog1901/IoT-predictive-maintenance/README.md

 Check the Troubleshooting at the end of this document for how to reset MiNiFi in case you forgot to do this step.

 2. Ensure you can SSH into the cluster, and that traffic from the cluster is only allowed from your own IP/VPN for security reasons.
-3. Login into Cloudera Manager with username/password `admin/admin`, and familiarize youself with the services installed.
+3. Login into Cloudera Manager with username/password `admin/admin`, and familiarize yourself with the services installed.
 The Ports to access the other services are:
   - Cloudera Manager:  7180
   - Edge Flow Manager: 10080/efm/ui
   - NiFi:              8080/nifi/